klaus1616/klaus1616/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
 Hi.
 My Name is Klaudiusz Lech.
+Working toward a career in software development.
+I love solving problems and turning challenges into opportunities.